shotgunsoftware/sg-devday-2018/Session_03_Advanced_SG_Dev/README.md

 ### Session Summary
 Learn how to control how our integrations behave and harness the power of our Toolkit platform to make building a pipeline easier.

-**What will attendees know after this session?**
+**What will you know after having attended this session?**

 - How to develop, package up, and distribute toolkit configurations to a remote user base
 - How to develop and distribute custom toolkit apps